 Director of the UBC First Nations House of Learning

-speaking on land acknowledgement at UBC
+Linc Kesler speaking on land acknowledgement at UBC

-At UBC you’ll often hear or read that the university or a department, unit, or faculty is situated on the traditional, ancestral and unceded territory of indigenous peoples.
+At UBC you’ll often hear or read that the university or a department, unit, or faculty is situated on the traditional, ancestral and unceded territory of Indigenous peoples.

 Over the past decade, this land acknowledgement has become common practice at university events, business meetings, and in official documents.
 Don’t be surprised to hear it spoken by President Ono and other senior administrators, professors, or students.